sekarinotan/cordova-sqlite-storage/README.md

   - Windows platform version uses `UTF-16le` internal database encoding while the other platform versions use `UTF-8` internal encoding. (`UTF-8` internal encoding is preferred ref: [xpbrew/cordova-sqlite-storage#652](https://github.com/xpbrew/cordova-sqlite-storage/issues/652))
   - Known issue with database names that contain certain US-ASCII punctuation and control characters (see below)
 - The macOS platform version ("osx" platform) is not tested in a release build and should be considered pre-alpha.
-- Android versions supported: 3.0 - 9.0 (API level 11 - 28), depending on Cordova version ref: <https://cordova.apache.org/docs/en/latest/guide/platforms/android/>
+- Android platform versions supported: minimum: 4.0 (deprecated), recommended minimum: 5.1, see also: ref: <https://cordova.apache.org/docs/en/latest/guide/platforms/android/>
-- iOS versions supported: 8.x / 9.x / 10.x / 11.x / 12.x (see [deviations section](#deviations) below for differences in case of WKWebView)
+- iOS platform versions supported: minimum 9.0 (see <https://cordova.apache.org/docs/en/latest/guide/platforms/ios/index.html>); see also [deviations section](#deviations) below for differences between WKWebView (cordova-ios 6.0(+)) and UIWebView (cordova-ios pre-6.0)
-- FTS3, FTS4, and R-Tree are fully tested and supported for all target platforms in this version branch.
+- Use FTS3, FTS4, and R-Tree is tested and supported for all target platforms (Android/iOS/macOS/Windows) in this plugin version branch.
 - Default `PRAGMA journal_mode` setting (*tested*):
   - Android use of the `androidDatabaseProvider: 'system'` setting: `persist` (pre-8.0) / `truncate` (Android 8.0, 8.1) / `wal` (Android Pie)
   - otherwise: `delete`